 The grant provides technical assistance to help collect data, analyze local assets and opportunities, plan tailored strategies, and prioritize increasing equitable access in disadvantaged areas, as well as monthly calls, annual cohort meetings, and leadership summits.

 The purpose is to create sustainable strategies to provide youth from the urban core equitable access to green spaces and quality nature programming.

 The planning phase began in February 2018 and will continue through October 2018, to include stakeholder input meetings, community feedback sessions, and data collection.
 The implementation phase will occur November 2018 through October 2020.

 We were thrilled to be invited to participate in the first stakeholder input session.

-Attendees engaged in discussions at three of eight themed-tables: health, transportation, early childhood, food access, formal education, green space, community leaderships, and out-of-school time.
+Attendees engaged in discussions at three of eight themed-tables: health, transportation, early childhood, food access, formal education, green space, community leadership, and out-of-school time.

 Groups at tables discussed agencies, organizations, and groups already infusing nature into their services, as well as gaps in service, barriers to access service, and areas that are underserved.

 Transportation was the most common barrier addressed.

 This isn’t too surprising in a city with a BikeScore of 42 and a WalkScore and TransitScore below 40.